bkjaya2020/docker-zoneminder-master-mysql8-v1.34.0./README.md

 (To use msmtp for emailing please refer https://hub.docker.com/repository/docker/bkjaya1952/docker-zoneminder-master)

-( The details on composing the image can be obtained from the following links
+( The procedure of  composing an image can be obtained from the following links

 https://bkjaya.wordpress.com/2020/01/15/how-to-build-a-zoneminder-master-docker-image-with-mysql-8-msmtp/  )